AnjoSs/objective-framework/README.md

 # objective-framework

-During the execution of fragment-based Case Models (fMC), the Knowledge Worker (KW) needs assistance with making decisions.
+During the execution of fragment-based Case Models (fCM), the Knowledge Worker (KW) needs assistance with making decisions.
 The Objective Frameworks offers support by providing the opportunity to define Objectives that should be met in the future of the execution.
 The fCM's state space can then be analyzed according to the Objective with a state space query.
 This query searches for execution states that satisfy the Objective.
-The path to such a state can serve as an assistance for making decisions.
+The path to such a state can serve as assistance for making decisions.

 The Objective Framework allows the KW to formally define state space queries on a high-level abstraction.
 It provides an interface to compose Objectives according to Data Objects, their states and Tasks of the fCM.
 The Objective is then compiled into a state space query.
 More information can be found in the paper 'Late Goal Modelling for Fragment-Based Case Management'.